meera-peak-climbing

 Embark on the ultimate Himalayan mountaineering adventure with our comprehensive 19-day Mera Peak expedition, taking you to the summit of Nepal’s highest trekking peak at an incredible 6,476 meters.
 This extraordinary journey combines the best of high-altitude trekking with technical mountaineering achievement, offering an unparalleled introduction to serious Himalayan climbing while remaining accessible to committed trekkers with good fitness levels.

-Our carefully designed itinerary ensures proper acclimatization through strategic rest days and gradual altitude progression, while our comprehensive mountaineering training program prepares you with the technical skills needed for a safe and successful summit attempt.
+Our carefully designed itinerary ensures proper acclimatisation through strategic rest days and gradual altitude progression, while our comprehensive mountaineering training program prepares you with the technical skills needed for a safe and successful summit attempt.
 This expedition represents the perfect balance between adventure, cultural immersion, and mountaineering achievement, suitable for trekkers ready to take their Himalayan experience to the next level.

 Highlights

-• Summit Nepal’s Highest Trekking Peak Reach 6,476m at Mera Peak summit , the highest point accessible to trekkers in Nepal
+• Summit Nepal’s Highest Trekking Peak: Reach 6,476m at Mera Peak summit, the highest point accessible to trekkers in Nepal

-• 360-Degree Views of Five 8,000m Giants Panoramic vistas of Mount Everest, Cho Oyu, Lhotse, Makalu, and Kanchenjunga from the summit
+• 360-Degree Views of Five 8,000m Giants: Panoramic vistas of Mount Everest, Cho Oyu, Lhotse, Makalu, and Kanchenjunga from the summit

-• Remote Hinku Valley Wilderness Trek through one of Nepal’s most pristine and least-visited valleys
+• Remote Hinku Valley Wilderness: Trek through one of Nepal’s most pristine and least-visited valleys

-• Professional Mountaineering Training Comprehensive technical instruction and skills development
+• Professional Mountaineering Training: Comprehensive technical instruction and skills development

-• Authentic Sherpa Culture Experience traditional village life and Buddhist monastery visits in remote mountain communities
+• Authentic Sherpa Culture: Experience traditional village life and Buddhist monastery visits in remote mountain communities

 Arrival in Kathmandu (1,300m/4,264ft)